gofri/go-github-ratelimit/README.md

 - On Total Limit Exceeded: callback for when a rate limit that exceeds the total sleep limit is detected.

 ## License
-This package is distributed under the MIT license found int he LICENSE file.
+This package is distributed under the MIT license found in the LICENSE file.
 Contribution and feedback is welcome.